abbreviatedman/node-express-mongodb-unit-03-mongodb/3b-mongodb-crud/readme.md

 - Use `node index.js` in the terminal.
 - `"server is on port 3000..."` AND `"MONGODB CONNECTED"` should show up in the terminal.
 If it doesn't double check that your connection URI on `.env` is correct
+  - Another potential error you may get here is if your current IP is not whitelisted.
+Check MongoDB's Atlas interface on the web.
 - Use `ctrl + c` to shut down the server

 ## Models